Dance & Drama

 More information regarding DofE can be found on: https://www.dofe.org/

 Bronze Award Enrolment

 The Music department has a long and proud history of extra-curricular activities.
-Individual lessons are available on a wide range of instruments, and voice; these lessons are taught by our highly experienced team of specialist visiting teachers.
-These teachers support their students in taking grade exams and there is a consistently high level of success.
+Individual lessons are available on a wide range of instruments including voice; these lessons are taught by our highly experienced team of specialist visiting teachers.
+These teachers support their students in taking grade exams where appropriate and there is a consistently high level of success.
 Information and an application form for individual lessons is found here.

-There is also an extensive programme of formal and informal musical opportunities with formal groups including a string ensembles and concert bands for both developing and advanced musicians, a Big Band, Steel Pan groups and two choirs.
-Teachers also facilitate time for students to rehearse informally in bands and classical chamber ensembles.
-Sign-up forms for the Autumn term 2021 can be found here.
+There is also an extensive programme of formal and informal musical opportunities including senior and junior level string ensembles and concert bands, a Big Band and three choirs.
+Teachers also facilitate time for students to rehearse informally in pop/rock bands and classical chamber ensembles.
+Sign-up forms for the Autumn term 2023 can be found here.